Calamian Islands: History

 Historically, before the Spanish came, the Calamianes was part of the nation of Sandao a vassal state of Ma-i at nearby Mindoro.
 Then, the Calamianes fell to the Brunei and Sulu Sultanates.
 Eventually, the Calamianes was site of the Spanish politico-militar Provincia de Calamianes.
-It became the site of a Presidio or a Spanish military garrison, and the small group of islands received, almost 100 Spanish and Mexican soldier-colonists in the 1670s.
+It became the site of a Presidio or a Spanish military garrison, and the small group of islands received, almost 100 Mexican soldier-colonists in the 1670s.
 The Spanish Empire later purchased mainland Paragua from the Sultan of Borneo.
+By the end of the 1700s, the Calamianes had 2,289 native families too.
 During the American occupation (1898-1948), the old Provincia de Calamianes was dissolved and jointly administered with the Island of Paragua as the new Province of Palawan.